TexAgg/Bubble/README.md

 # Possible future developments
 + Fix bugs.
-+ Add option to edit radius and color.
 + Spawn random bubble.
 + Make the direction more random.
 + Display the information for all the bubbles to the side.
++ Improve visuals and graphics.

 **Works best in Google Chrome.**